abi765/PayVaultManager_replit/replit.md

 - Dashboard with statistics cards and activity feed
 - Employee CRUD operations with Pakistani bank integration
 - Salary payment tracking and generation
+- Overtime tracking with configurable hourly rates
+- Settings management for deductions and allowances
+- User management with role-based access control
 - Form validation using react-hook-form with Zod resolvers
 - Toast notifications for user feedback